timomeh/sumo/README.md

 If you want to use sumo with your Gmail Account, you need to create an [App password](https://myaccount.google.com/apppasswords).
 Your Google password won't work.

-### Want to check more inboxes / directories / labels?
+### Want to check more inboxes, directories, labels?

 Simply deploy more instances. 🙂